mcgooz/Audiodive_0.3/README.md

 # Audiodive

+## Update 03/03/25
+I've fixed the app, removing all the deprecated features.
+You can now search for tracks or get a random track.

 ## Update 27/11/24
 Spotify has announced that a number of API endpoints, that this app depends on, are no longer available.
-Therefore, for the time being, Audiodive is non-functional :(

 ## Description:
 Audiodive is a web app that utilises the Spotify API (via Spotipy) to search for and play tracks, adding additional details and aesthetics that aren't found in the Spotify mobile or desktop apps.